kuzzleio/documentation/src/api/1/controller-index/create/index.md

 ## Response

-Return a confirmation that the index is being created:
+Returns a confirmation that the index is being created:

 ```js
 {